Click on questions below to expand answer

 A: Yes.
 However, make sure the courses you take here at the UTM institute will count toward your certification requirements from another university.
 It is highly recommended that you take the course descriptions for the courses you wish to take at UTM to the certification officer at your university to have them approved.
 In the past, students have taken courses at UTM that were not accepted at another university.
 It is your responsibility to verify what the certifying university will accept from UTM.

 A: Yes.
 Each year, you must complete a state application.
 If you ever allow a semester to go between your admission and taking classes, you must re-apply for admission to the university, as well.
 For example, if you take courses in the summer, sit out in the fall and want to take classes in the spring, you have to re-apply.
 Or, if you take classes in the summer and/or fall and sit out during the spring, you have to re-apply.
 If you are taking a course in the spring at UTM, you do not have to re-apply for admission to the university for the summer.

 We offer undergraduate programs in Interdisciplinary Studies, Secondary Education, and Special Education.

 Conceptual Framework for Programs

-The purpose of the Teacher Education Program (TEP) at UT Martin is to provide education professionals with the knowledge, skills, and dispositions necessary to become effective facilitators of learning.
+The purpose of the Educator Preparation Program at UT Martin is to provide education professionals with the knowledge, skills, and dispositions necessary to become effective facilitators of learning.